sfToolboxApps/LibraryFileManager/README.md

 **What makes this special?** Salesforce's native file management requires moving files one at a time and **completely blocks** moving files between folders in different libraries.
 This component eliminates those limitations and makes cross-library folder moves possible with automatic intelligent handling of Salesforce's platform constraints.

-🔒 Production Safety: Always install and test in a Sandbox environment first.
+> 🔒 **Production Safety**: Always install and test in a Sandbox environment first.
 Never install untested code directly in production.

 ## 🔥 The Problem